rahulkar/deterministic-agent-mesh/README.md

 mvn -q test
 ```

-The tests verify:
+The tests verify the core contract:

 - Prompt-injection attempts are blocked before WireMock receives any request.
+- Unsupported prompts return `NO_DATA` without model calls.
-- Deterministic routing covers at least 90% of the demo corpus.
-- The classifier layer recognizes taxonomy synonyms, OTC symptom language, and spelling variants without replacing deterministic safety gates.
+- Deterministic routing covers the demo corpus and handles synonyms, OTC symptom language, and spelling variants.
-- Standalone greetings route to `greeting_agent`; greetings attached to medication questions route as medication questions.
+- Standalone greetings route only to `greeting_agent`; greetings attached to medication questions route as medication questions.
-- Simple OTC symptom prompts for cough, fever, sprain, and headache route only to relevant clinical retrieval by default.
+- OTC symptom prompts for cough, fever, sprain, and headache route to approved clinical retrieval by default.
-- A2A Agent Cards advertise 1.0 `supportedInterfaces` while retaining compatibility fields for older Java ADK/A2A clients.
+- A2A Agent Cards advertise 1.0 `supportedInterfaces` and retain compatibility fields.
 - A2A message endpoints enforce protocol version handling, unsupported-method errors, optional bearer auth, and structured data response parts.
-- Unsupported prompts return `NO_DATA` without model calls.
+- Safety, interaction, compliance, dosage, unsupported-answer, and malformed-payload paths report `DISALLOW:*`.
-- Unsupported or unsupported-answer paths report `DISALLOW:*` in the guard decision.
-Approved informational answers report `ALLOW`.
+- Approved informational answers report `ALLOW`.
-- Safety and interaction risks override approved clinical content.
-- Malformed agent JSON fails closed as `AGENT_ERROR`.

-## Run The Demo
+## Run The Console Demo

 ```powershell
 mvn -q exec:java
 ```

-Expected scenarios:
+Expected scenario outcomes:

 - `SUCCESS` for standalone greetings.
 - `SUCCESS` for approved aspirin and common OTC symptom information.
-- `SAFETY_ESCALATION` for severe bleeding.
+- `SAFETY_ESCALATION` for severe bleeding or other red flags.
 - `INTERACTION_RISK` for aspirin with warfarin.
+- `COMPLIANCE_BLOCKED` for personalized dosage or policy-blocked requests.
 - `SECURITY_BLOCKED` for prompt-injection attempts.
-- `NO_DATA` for unsupported non-medical prompts.
+- `NO_DATA` for unsupported non-medical prompts or missing approved content.

-The demo starts WireMock on a random available port and starts local A2A-capable remote agents on ports `9001` through `9006`.
+The console demo starts WireMock on a random available port and starts local A2A-capable remote agents on ports `9001` through `9006`.

-`llmSkipped=true` means the orchestrator short-circuited before A2A/model calls.
-Unsupported non-medical prompts and prompt attacks short-circuit; greetings and supported medication prompts call only the selected relevant agents.
-Supported medication prompts with no approved content may still call selected agents and then fail closed.
+`llmSkipped=true` means the orchestrator returned before A2A/model calls.
+Prompt attacks and unsupported non-medical prompts skip downstream calls; greetings and supported medication prompts call only selected relevant agents.

 To force the WireMock LiteLLM mock to a specific port: